-Ask "How many students have a garden?"
-"How many students have been to a farm or farm stand?"
-"What are students' favorite local fruits and vegetables?"
-"What is a natural resource?"
-"How can we preserve our natural resources?"
+Start asking simple questions to stir interest in the topic: "How many students have a garden at home?"
+"How many students have been to a farm or farmers market?"
+"What are students' favorite fruits and vegetables?"
+"Where do the student's families get the majority of their food?"